libbpf/bpfvv/HOWTO.md

 ### The state panel

-The state panel shows the "current" state of the program, as reported in the provided log.
-The "current" state is identified by the selected line in the instruction stream view.
+The state panel displays the current state of the program based on the loaded log, with the current state determined by the line selected in the instruction stream view.

 Remember that the verifier log is a trace through the program.
 This means that a particular instruction may be visited more than once, and the state at the same instruction (but a different point of execution) is usually also different.
 And so a log line roughly represents a particular point of the program execution, as interpreted by the BPF verifier.